-Each card which consists of identical pulse transformer circuits which amplifies the SCR firing signals from the driver.
+Each card consists of identical pulse transformer circuits which amplifies the SCR firing signals from the driver.
 They also contain input noise suppression and self protection from abnormal loading.

-1 Pulse Transformer card with current feedback (193X389AAG01).
+1. Pulse Transformer card with current feedback (193X389AAG01).
 This card is mounted on the front insulation cover of the converter power module.
+For 75/100 KVA a G02 card is used.

-The pulse transformer card has six channels for firing six isolated SCRs
+The pulse transformer card has six channels for firing six isolated SCRs with each channel providing voltage isolation between the driver control and the SCR power circuits.

-The inverter commutation current transformer is connected to a rectifier bridge and specified loading resistor to provide a undirectional voltage signal.
+- The inverter commutation current transformer is connected to a rectifier bridge and specified loading resistor to provide a unidirectional voltage signal.
 This signal peak is 12.5 volts for the desired commutation current level of each inverter rating.
-An additional negative commutation current loading resistor is included so that the commutation current regulator will mainly regulate the positive commutation current in each phase.

-2. Pulse Transformer Card (193X390AAG01).
+An additional negative commutation current loading resistor is included so that the commutation current regulator will mainly regulate the positive commutation current in each phase. - 2.
+Pulse Transformer Card (193X390AAG01).
 This card is mounted on the front insulation cover of each of the Inverter Phase modules (Qty.
 3).
 This card has four channels for firing four isolated SCRs, and is also fitted with the commutation current feedback circuit.